Where I share a quick thought regarding the sad disappearance of Cat who was, after all, just a cat.

 Oddly, Cat also loved to go on trail runs with me and Dog.
 As soon as he saw us depart toward the forest, he’d run, tail straight up in the air.
 He’d follow faithfully a dozen paces behind.
 Which all sounds very endearing, however, once we crossed some invisible cat boundary, usually about a mile away from home, he would stop, look backward, and yowl in protest.
 I’d try to shoo him home.
 But inevitably I ended up carrying him back for fear of predatory mountain lions or coyotes.
 Cat also ran along behind family members on mountain bikes, which was even more awkward and exasperating.
 Over time, we all learned to search for him and toss him indoors before hitting the trail.

-When he disappeared last week, my husband and two high school sons weren’t too concerned.
+When he disappeared, my husband and two high school sons weren’t too concerned.
 We stood on the porch and called for Cat.
 We waited.
 Days passed and we lost hope.
 We decided the worst had happened.
 This morning Steve and I noticed a large grey coyote loping around the neighbor’s bird feeder.
 The big canine was sleek and clearly well fed.
 Since another cat is missing from the neighborhood, I think we found the answer to Cat’s disappearance.
-And honestly, closure is good.
-An unprovable explanation is better than no explanation at all.
+Not to be too gruesome, but dog has since retrieved certain identifiable Cat parts.
+We shuddered and buried them.
+In all honestly, closure is good.
+An gruesome explanation is better than no explanation at all.

 I will miss having Cat’s purring sack-of-potato weight by my feet at night, and the way he lounged on the stomachs of my husband and sons.
 But truthfully, I won’t miss having to carry him back home from the trail.